 Washington State Football continues this week as the Cougars head to Los Angeles to face USC.
 Emerald City Swagger has all you need to know.

-Emerald City Swagger presents, what you need to know in order to enjoy Washington State Football this week when the Cougars visit the University of Southern California Trojans.
-Whether you are going to the stadium to see the game live in Los Angeles, or staying at home and watching on television, we have you covered.
+Emerald City Swagger presents, what you need to know in order to enjoy Washington State Football this week when the Cougars host the University of Utah Utes.
+Whether you are going to the stadium to see the game live, or staying at home and watching on television, we have you covered.

-Who: Washington State University Cougars at University of Southern California Trojans.
+Who: University of Utah at Washington State University Cougars

 - Washington State Football: What you need to know for 2018 Alamo Bowl

 - Washington State Football: 6 takeaways from 28-15 Apple Cup loss